top of page

 Power Query Text Cleaning Function

-Instead of a boring explanation, see the video below that shows how the text "University fo Zürich" goes through different transformations; all the rows of a column will go through the same transformation.
+Instead of a boring explanation, see the video below that shows how the text "University fo Zürich" goes through different transformations; all column rows will go through the same transformation.

 1. Copy and paste the following code into a new query, creating a new function.